Kotor

 Kotor (Котор, /sh/), historically known as Cattaro (from Italian, /it/), is a town in Coastal region of Montenegro.
 It is located in a secluded part of the Bay of Kotor.
 The city has a population of 13,347 and is the administrative center of Kotor Municipality.

 The old Mediterranean port of Kotor is surrounded by fortifications built during the Venetian period.
-It is located on the Bay of Kotor (Boka Kotorska), one of the most indented parts of the Adriatic Sea.
-Some have called it the southernmost fjord in Europe, but it is a ria, a submerged river canyon.
-Together with the nearly overhanging limestone cliffs of Orjen and Lovćen, Kotor and its surrounding area form an impressive landscape.
+It is located on the Bay of Kotor (Boka Kotorska), one of the most indented parts of the Adriatic Sea, which constitutes a ria, meaning a submerged river canyon.
+Together with the nearly overhanging limestone cliffs of Orjen and Lovćen, Kotor and its surrounding area form the unique landscape.

 Since the early 2000s Kotor has seen an increase in tourists, many of them coming by cruise ship.
 Visitors are attracted to the natural environment of the Bay of Kotor and the old town of Kotor.
 Kotor is part of the World Heritage Site dubbed the Natural and Culturo-Historical Region of Kotor.

 The fortified city of Kotor was also included in UNESCO's World Heritage Site list as part of Venetian Works of Defence between 16th and 17th centuries: Stato da Terra – western Stato da Mar in 2017.